MicrosoftDocs/learn/learn-pr/advocates/monitor-and-manage-device-with-iot-central/includes/3-define-coffee-machine-device-template.md

 ## Connected Coffee Maker model

 A device model is the part of the device template that defines the telemetry, properties, and commands that a device supports.
+You can store a device capability model in a JSON file and import it into IoT Central.
 The following JSON is the device capability model for the connected coffee machine.
+Copy the JSON and save it on your local machine in a file called `CoffeeMaker.json`:

 :::code language="json" source="../resources/CoffeeMaker.json":::